-How many units do I need to be full time (for Post-9/11 GI Bill housing allowance) in the Fall?
+How many units do I need to be full time (for Post-9/11 GI Bill housing allowance) each semester?

 12 units.
 To receive ANY housing allowance you need to be more than half time, meaning you would need a minimum of 7 units.
 Summer and Winter semesters work diffrently, please connect with the School Certifying Official for more information.

-How do I tell the VA I’m taking classes in the Fall?
+How do I tell the VA I’m taking classes this semester?

 When will I get paid?

 The VA won’t do anything until I submit your certification to them.
 They typically take a few weeks to process your certification.
 Once done, you’ll receive your book stipend first.
 You can expect to receive your first monthly housing allowance payment on 1st of every month.

 Why does it say that I owe the school money for the semester?

 Every step of GI Bill certification is manual -- nothing happens automatically.
 Here’s how it works: